JaneliaSciComp/jacs-model/README.md

 Build the jar:
 `gradle jar`

+Publish the jar to the local maven repo:
+`gradle publishToMavenLocal`

 ## Summary

 This module contains common domain models and DAOs which can be used to access data stored in the JACS databases.